 As with any surgical procedure, complications in rare cases can arise, including:

-The Doctors at Virginia Eye Consultants have either authored or reviewed and approved this content.
+The doctors at Virginia Eye Consultants have either authored or reviewed the content on this site.